wptrainingteam/repo-template/README.md

 * Item 1
 * Item 2

-> A list of files, resources, equipment, or other materials the instructor will need to teach the lesson.
+> A list of files, resources, equipment, or other materials the presenter will need for the lesson.
 >
 > _For example:_
 >
 > *   A local install of WordPress
 > *   The files for the TwentySixteen theme

-## Notes for the Instructor
+## Notes for the Presenter

 * Note 1
 * Note 2

-> A list of any handy tips or other information for the instructor.
+> A list of any handy tips or other information for the presenter.
 >
 > _For example:_
 >